zemanb/zemanb/README.md

 👋 Hi, I'm Ben Zeman!
 I'm currently working as a software developer, and I'm passionate about both software development and data science.
-With a strong background in research, data analytics, and machine learning, I'm eager to contribute to the success of dynamic organizations in either field.
+With a strong background in research, data analytics, and machine learning, I'm eager to contribute to the success of dynamic organizations.

 🎓 Education
 University of Michigan: B.S. in Physics (Data Science)